-It's a proven fact that a daily dosage and supplements filled with vitamins are good for the improvement of one's vision and the prevention of eye problems such as cataracts.
-Vitamin A is believed to protect one from blindness while vitamin C plays a vital role in preventing glaucoma.
+It's a proven fact that a daily dosage and supplements filled with vitamins are good for improving one's vision and the prevention of eye problems such as cataracts.
+Vitamin A is believed to protect one from blindness, while vitamin C plays a vital role in preventing glaucoma.

 Types of Vitamins and Capsules for the improvement of the Eyes

 A recent study from AREDs (Age-Related Eye Diseases Study) shows that the following capsules and supplements are good for overall eye health and optimal performance.

 - Vitamin C